rks101/jee/README.md

 # JEE
 These notes are compiled for the Joint Entrance Examination (JEE) for undergraduate engineering programs in India.
-This page was developed during 2021-23.
+Initially, this page was developed during 2021-23.
 Please connect to improve the page and its general information.
 For prevailing rules, trust only the Information Brochure and Business Rules published by the respective body.

 For admissions into government-funded engineering institutions/universities, Joint Entrance Examinations (JEE) are conducted.